vilmibm/gh-extension-tutorial/README.md

 People with programming experience and familiarity with using CLI applications.
-Go is a scrutable language and any previous programming experience should carry over to reading and writing basic Go programs, though there is a chapter in this guide on how to extend the GitHub CLI with languages other than Go.
+Go is a scrutable language and any previous programming experience should carry over to reading and writing basic Go programs, though there are chapters in this guide on how to extend the GitHub CLI with languages other than Go.

 ## Contents